The-Politico/chartwerk-editor/docs/api.md

 Most common representations don't span the gap between these two domains.
 For example, using a mapping between data columns and traditional X and Y axes is tied too closely to the hard rules of a chart's coordinate plane.
 What happens when we want to use the same logic in terms of X & Y to draw both a horizontal and a vertical bar chart?

 ChartWerk uses a coarse, high-level grammar to describe tabular data in terms that describe a column-wise mapping to chart dimensions.
-That grammar describes the schema with the bare minimum of encoded information needed to identify chart features.
+That grammar describes the schema with the bare minimum information needed to identify chart features.

-Put more formally, the grammar minimizes schema entropy, but because users are asked to classify columns in their data according to this grammar, its features are colloquial.
+Put more formally, the grammar minimizes schema entropy, but because users are asked to classify columns in their data, the terms of the grammar are as colloquial as possible.

 There are six ways to classify a data column:

 #### Base axis

 A column classified as a base axis most often contains data like time series dates or categorical values.
 These are values _by which_ numeric data are charted.
-Mortality rates _by state_.
-Stock prices _by comapny_.
+Mortality rates _by occupation_.
+Stock prices _by company_.

 The base axis corresponds to the traditional X axis in the case of horizontal line and bar charts.
 It can also represent a column of state names used to chart data in a choropleth map.